 The best way to get to know Budapest is by walking, so a good pair of walking shoes are in order.
 You'll most likely be on foot from one attraction to the next as Budapest has an excellent public transportation system including the bus, trams, trolleys, and four underground lines.

-Budapest is a major city so evening dress comparable to what is worn in most capital cities should suffice for afternoons and evenings in cafes, bars, and restaurants.
+Budapest is a major city so evening dress comparable to what is worn in most European capital cities should suffice for afternoons and evenings in cafes, bars, and restaurants.